DK26/rendit/README.md

     -O, --open
             Open the rendered output file with a default software.

-    -w, --watch
+    -w, --watch <SECONDS>
-            Constantly render changes in the template with the context file for every 2 seconds.
+            Constantly render changes in the template with the context file every 2 seconds by default.

     -e, --engine <ENGINE NAME>
             Force rendering with the specified render engine.
             Use only when there is no magic comment or a template file extension available.

         --engine-list
-            Print supported engine list for the `--engine` option.
+            Print supported engine list for the `--engine <ENGINE NAME>` option.

+    -x, --extension <EXTENSION>
+            Force the underlying template engine to treat the template data as if it is a file of the given extension.
+This may affect escaping of special characters.

     -v, --verbose
             Set the level of verbosity.